-Rehat ilitation Under Community Revitalization Plan (5 Points) 13.
-Points are awarded to projects for the rehabilitation of existing housing which is part of a community revitalization plan and that the project is contributing to the revitalization.
+Developer Claimed Agency Awarded Comn nunity Revitalization (5 Points) 13.
+Community Development Initiative (5 points) Points are awarded to projects that contribute to the active implementation of a Community Development Initiative to address locally identified needs and priorities, with active engagement by local stakeholders.
+The initiative can be created by, and involve engagement from, a wide variety of public and private local community development partners such as cities, counties, employers, private foundations, public housing authorities, or other community stakeholders.
+The plan must contain more components than the project itself.
+Documentation must be provided that addresses the requirements of a Community Development Initiative as set forth in Exhibit I of the Procedural Manual.
+For projects located in a QCT, to be eligible for these points, the application must provide additional evidence that demonstrates a strategy for obtaining commitments of public and/or private investment in non-housing efforts to demonstrate that the project contributes to a concerted community revitalization plan.
 Even tual Tenant Ownership (1 Point) 14.
 This point is awarded to projects that include a plan for eventual tenant ownership of 100% of the units.
-Unac ceptable Practices (Up to -50 Points) 15.
+(1 point) Unac ceptable Practices (Up to -50 Points) 15.
 Unacceptable Practices, includes the transfer of ownership of the owner and displacement of Section 8 tenants as described in Section IV.F of the Procedural Manual.
-Acce ss to Transit (Up to 15 Points) 16.
-Points are awarded to projects located within walking distances of public transit stations and stops. (up to 5 points) Project is located within 1⁄2 mile of Orange Line transitway stations (including the Burnsville Center station and all stations north) or Red Line transitway stations (including the Apple Valley Transit Station and all stations north) (5 points); or Project is located within 1⁄2 mile of a park and ride (with bus service), a bus route stop, or a Minnesota Valley Transit Authority (MVTA) bus route where the bus is able to stop (3 points).
+Acce ss to Transit (Up to 5 Points) 16.
+Points are awarded to projects located within walking distances of public transit stations and stops. (up to 5 points) Project is located within 1⁄2 mile of Orange Line transitway stations (including the Burnsville Center station and all stations north) or Red Line transitway stations (including the Apple Valley Transit Station and all stations north) (5 points); OR Project is located within 1⁄2 mile of a park and ride (with bus service), a bus route stop, or a Minnesota Valley Transit Authority (MVTA) bus route where the bus is able to stop (3 points).
 At the time of application, the applicant must submit a map identifying the location of the project with exact walking distances to the eligible public transit station/stop and include a copy of the route.